 Q11.
 What are some examples of Informatica ETL programs?

 Ans.
 Some examples of Informatica ETL programs are mappings, workflows, and tasks.

 Ans.
 Dimension tables contain attributes that describe fact records in the table.

 Q13.
 What is star schema?

 Ans.
 It is the simplest form of data warehouse schema that consists of one or more dimensional and facts tables.

 Ans.
-It is a fact table which is connected to a number of dimensional tables.
+A snowflake schema is a fact table that is connected to several dimensional tables.

 Q15.
 What is a mapplet?

 Ans.
 Mapplet is essential to create reusable mappings in Informatica.